Pheee/Pheee/README.md

 - 🌱 I’m currently learning web development, full stack.
 - 👯 I’m looking to collaborate on interesting projects.
-- 🤔 I’m looking for help with finding new opportunities.
 - 💬 Ask me about video games.
 - 📫 How to reach me: Twitter @Pheee
 - ⚡ Fun fact: I have been developing for over 30 years, and there is always more to learn.